SHildebrandt4472/FreeSpace/README.md

 14. To stop the app, press Ctrl+C in the terminal

-## How to Use
+## User Guide

-Freespace is designed with three main user roles: Students, Teachers, and Platform Managers (Admins).
+Freespace is designed with four main user roles: Students, Teachers, and Workspace Managers and system Admins.
 Each role has access to features tailored to their responsibilities and permissions within the system.

 ### Students:

 - View all available workspaces and machines listed on the platform.

-- Request booking slots for specific machines or workspaces
+- Request booking slots for specific machines or workspaces.

-- Apply for skills/licenses related to specific machines.
-Once a student earns a skill, they can:

-    - Book that machine independently, without requiring teacher approval.

-    - Demonstrate their competence and safety awareness through practical or theoretical assessments.
+- Review/modify future bookings.

+- View/modify profile and change password.

 This empowers students to take greater ownership of their learning while ensuring safety and proper use of tools.